sstevens2/git-novice-mod/index.md

 root: .
 ---

-Wolfman and Dracula have been hired by Universal Missions (a space services spinoff from Euphoric State University) to investigate if it is possible to send their next planetary lander to Mars.
-They want to be able to work on the plans at the same time, but they have run into problems doing this in the past.
-If they take turns, each one will spend a lot of time waiting for the other to finish, but if they work on their own copies and email changes back and forth things will be lost, overwritten, or duplicated.

 You and a labmate are going to work on a project together.
 You want to keep track of the changes you both made to shared files and share your changes.
 Emailing back and forth means that only one of you could work on it at a time and a shared dropbox or google drive wouldn't tell keep track of the versions well or tell you what has changed between versions.